eladnoor/equilibrator/classic_rxns/source/refs.rst

 References
 ==========================================================

 #.
+Nelson, D. L., Lehninger, A. L., and Cox, M. M. (2008).
+Lehninger Principles of Biochemistry, Macmillan.

+#.
 Atlas, R. M., and Hazen, T. C. (2011).
 Oil biodegradation and bioremediation: a tale of the two worst spills in U.S. history.
 Environ.
 Sci.
 Technol.
 45, 6709–6715.

 #.
 Bar-Even, A., Flamholz, A., Noor, E., and Milo, R. (2012).
 Rethinking glycolysis: on the biochemical logic of metabolic pathways.
 Nat.
 Chem.
 Biol.
 8, 509–517.